MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/monetization-for-games.md

 As you create add-ons, make sure you're associating them with the right game submission.
 For details about how to configure all the various info associated with an add-on, see [Add-on submissions](https://msdn.microsoft.com/windows/uwp/publish/add-on-submissions).

-1. Go to the [Dev Center](https://developer.microsoft.com/store) and sign in.
+1. Go to [Partner Center](https://partner.microsoft.com/dashboard) and sign in.
 2. From the __Dashboard overview__ or __All apps__ page, click the app you want to create the add-on for.
 3. On the __App Overview__ page, in the __Add-ons__ section, select __Create a new add-on__.
 4. Select the product type for the add-on: __developer-managed consumable__, __store-managed consumable__, or __durable__.